 The Cellular Immune Monitoring Core (CIMC) lab interests focus on T-cell-mediated immunity and its functions, primarily against intracellular pathogens and in the context of vaccination.
-Dr. Costanzo, Chief of CIMC, and her team supports and provides the infrastructure, trained personnel and GCLP, state-of-the-art assays for assessing cell-mediated immunity generated by vaccine products within the MHRP pipeline.
+Dr. David Leggat, Chief of CIMC, and his team supports and provides the infrastructure, trained personnel and GCLP, state-of-the-art assays for assessing cell-mediated immunity generated by vaccine products within the MHRP pipeline.

 Building on RV144, MHRP’s long term goal is to develop a safe and effective HIV-1 vaccine that protects people worldwide from acquisition of the virus.
 Understanding cellular responses post vaccination is crucial for informing the development of such preventative and therapeutic vaccines.